cysouw/diathesis/text/c03_summaryDia.md

 - Ich nähe den Knopf fest.
 :::

-## Demoted object exchanges ~~[PBJ › OBJ › ADJ,Ø]~~
+## Demoted object exchanges ~~[PBJ › OBJ › Ø]~~

 A ~~demoted object exchange~~ is a diathesis in which an obligatory location phrase is promoted to object, while at the same time an existing object is demoted or even removed.
 For details on the definition see [@sec:intro-object-exchange].
 The new object is always an encompassing entity (holonym) of which the old object is a component part (meronym).

-### *Präverb Ganz/leer-Objekttausch* {#sec:summary-ganz-leer}
+### *Präverb Ganz/leer-Objekttausch* {#sec:summary-praverb-ganz-leer}

-The *Ganz/leer-Objekttausch* exists in two closely related variants.
+The *Ganz/leer-Objekttausch* exists in two closely related variants, with a preverb (this section) or with a resultative adjective (next section).
 Syntactically, in both variants the object is exchanged and, crucially, the original object cannot be retained after the diathesis.
 The prepositional phrase before the diathesis takes the prepositions *aus* or *von*.
 Semantically, the old object is a part of the new object and is removed from it.

 The ~~Präverb Ganz/leer-Objekttausch~~ (full discussion in [@sec:preverb-location-antiresultative]) is marked by a various different preverbs (typically, but not exclusively, *aus-* or *ab-*).
 For example, the verb *klopfen* 'to pound' [@next a] can take an accusative result, here *Staub* 'dust', and then the verb also needs an obligatory location from which the result originates, here *von meinem Mantel* 'from my coat' [@next b].
 With a preverb *aus-*, the verb *ausklopfen* 'to pound thoroughly' [@next c] completely drops the accusative *Staub* and the prepositional object *Mantel* is turned into a new accusative role.
 Semantically, the old accusative object *Staub* is a component part (meronym) of the new accusative *Mantel* (holonym).
 Additionally, the old accusative *Staub* is removed from the new accusative *Mantel*.
 The new accusative is thus a holonym (hence the word *Ganz* in the German name) that is emptied (hence the word *leer* in the German name).